palantirnet/drupal-rector/docs/rules_overview.md

 ### FunctionToServiceRector

-Fixes deprecated function to service calls
+Fixes deprecated function to service calls, used in Drupal 8 and 9 deprecations

 :wrench: **configure it!**